Tyratox/safe-evaluation-of-mfotl-dual-temporal-operators/README.md

 ## Requirements

-The python scripts have the following dependencies:
+The python scripts have the following dependencies and should be run using python 3:

 - [numpy](https://numpy.org/)
 - [pandas](https://pandas.pydata.org/)